 As you review the magazine and decide on your trail choice, you will notice that some of our more popular trails will be available 2 times a day.
+We give every particapant that comes to Safari a comment card for them to give us input about their experience.
+We review these cards thoroughly and when we see a trend of comments, we make adjustments.
 We received a number of comments about too many vehicles on each trail.
 To remedy this we are lowering the amount of vehicles per trail, but offering the trail more often to accommodate participant demand.

 At the same time our trail committee elected to lower the allowable vehicles on almost every other trail.
+The days of 75 plus vehicles (the record was 125) per trail are a thing of the past.
+The maximum on any trail is 35.

 A word of warning: Register early to ensure getting the trails you want.
 Also bear in mind that on the split trail days, you must go on the trail at the time you chose.
-If you chose the 8:00am and miss it, you can't go at 10:00am.
+If you chose the 8:00 am and miss it, you can't go at 10:00 am.

 As you peruse the trail offerings, you will note that some of the pages will indicate that a company will be shown as a supporter for a specified day.
-These Trail Supporters have chosen to make a donation to the Red Rock 4-Wheelers MUD Fund (Multiple Use Defense) and participate on a scheduled day.
-As this program has evolved, the companies that choose to participate have found it useful to interact with the other trail participants and even give them a variety of swag, like hats, t-shirts, tools, etc. These major industry manufacturers have found this to be a way to touch the end users in a meaningful way on the trail.
+These Trail Supporters have chosen to participate with you on a scheduled day.
+As this program has evolved, the companies that choose to participate have found it useful to interact with the other trail participants and even give them a variety of swag, like hats, t-shirts, tools, etc. These major industry manufacturers have found this to be a way to reach out to the end users in a meaningful way on the trail.